jiangfengming/cast-string/README.md

 } = require('cast-string');
 ```

-NOTE: This package is written in ES2020 syntax and not transpiled.
-It is only tested on Node.js v14+.
+NOTE: This package is written in ES2020 syntax and has not been transpiled.
+It has only been tested on Node.js v14+.
-To use it in old browsers, you need to transpile the code using tool such as Babel.
+To use it in older browsers, you will need to transpile the code using a tool such as Babel.

 ## Functions

 * [int](#int)